 - If you have stationary panels, it is best to have the pleats break at the floor.

 - For a more dramatic effect, you can add an extra eight inches beyond the floor.
 Also perfect for puddle length, among other stationary panels.

+How to Hang your Pinch-Pleated DrapesSince pinch-pleated drapes are an investment, you have to make the most of it and have them compliment your drapery panels beautifully.
+Taking proper measures is paramount, especially when you are ordering drapes to cover your entire window because you get pinch-pleated drapes specifically made for your window treatment.
+Hence, they are not adjustable, and everything counts on taking correct measurements.
 The key is to ensure they are pinned and hung correctly.
 If you have asked a professional to make them for you, them just let them install them as well.
 If you are hanging the drapes yourself, then you know the pinch pleat on the drape is done well if the pin hook is pushed in right next to each pleat.
 They should not be pushing the pins through the front, and you may even insert the pin hooks about ¼ an inch from the top of the drape so that it opens and closes nicely.
 If everything is done correctly, you should have pinch-pleated drapes with a very elegant vibe indeed!

 What you Should Know when Picking a Window RodConsidering that the fabric gets heavier the more widths you add of it to the rod, the rod has definitely got to be heavy-duty (traverse or track rod will also do) to hold the weight of the drapes, especially on large windows.
 Personally, I find traverse rods very appealing because they not only look awesome but also make opening and closing the pinch-pleated drapes a walk in the park.
+Tips: